jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 - Hostname: `www.example.com`
 - Type: `image`

-To evaluate whether the request should be blocked or allowed, matrix filtering will first look-up the block/allow status using exactly the hostname and type:
+To evaluate whether the request should be blocked or allowed, matrix filtering will first look-up the block/allow status using exactly the hostname and type, then go up the hierarchy for when no explicit rule is found:

 - Is `image` from `www.example.com` whitelisted?
 - Yes: request is allowed